Time Series

 Time series data is generally composed of these components:

-• Metadata (sometimes referred to as source), which is a label or tag that uniquely identifies a series and rarely changes.
+metadata (sometimes referred to as source), which is a label or tag that identifies a data series and rarely changes.
+Metadata is stored in a metaField.
+You cannot add metaFields to time series documents after you create them.
+For more information on metaField behavior and selection, see metaFields.

 This table shows examples of time series data: